Azure/apim-lab/apim-lab/7-security/apimanagement-7-1-JWT-Validation.md

 ## Security

+In this lab, we are going to see how to use JSON Web Tokens with your APIs.

 ### JSON Web Tokens (JWT)

 JSON Web Tokens are an open-industry standard method for representing claims securely between two parties.
-More info at <https://jwt.io/>
+More info at <https://jwt.io>.

-- Use the following sites
+Use the following sites:
-  - <https://www.unixtimestamp.com/index.php>, in this website we need to get a date in the future using the epoch unix timestamp, be sure to get a timestamp at least 1 hour in the future, otherwise the JWT will not work.
+- <https://www.unixtimestamp.com> to get a future date using the Epoch Unix Timestamp _at least one hour from the current time_ as the JWT will not work otherwise (e.g. 01/11/2029 = `1862842300`)

-    - i.e. 01/11/2029  = 1862842300
-  - <https://jwt.io/> to create a JWT.
-Please add the following to your JWT
-    - In the payload area use a similar payload to this one:
+- <https://jwt.io> to create a JWT with payload modeled after this one:
     ```json
       {
         "sub": "1234567890",